Better Place Forests

 Better Place Forests is the company that created America's first conservation memorial forests.
 Their forests are sustainable alternatives to cemeteries.
 Instead of graves and tombstones, families choose a private, protected family tree to return their ashes to the earth together.

 History

-The San Francisco, California based company, Better Place Forests Co., was founded in 2015 by Sandy Gibson, Brad Milne and Jamie Knowlton.
+The Sausalito, California based company, Better Place Forests Co., was founded in 2015 by Sandy Gibson, Brad Milne and Jamie Knowlton.
 The company focuses on end-of-life planning and forest conservation.

-As of May 2020, the company had five forest locations: Point Arena, California; Santa Cruz, California; Flagstaff, Arizona; St. Croix Valley, Minnesota; and a 130-acre site in Falls Village, Connecticut.
-In March 2021, it announced that it had purchased a 60-acre site in Ogle County, Illinois.

-As of July 2021, the company had raised $52 million in funding.
+The company began in Northern California, with a flagship location on the Mendocino Coast in Point Arena, California.
+It continued to expand across California, the Southwest, Midwest, and Northeast.

+Locations

+Better Place Forests has nine operating forests across America.